nginxinc/nginx-azure-workshops/labs/lab11/readme.md

-# NGINXaaS for Azure and GeoIP2
+# NGINXaaS for Azure and MaxMind GeoIP2

 ## Introduction

-The Nginx for Azure as a Service now includes the`MaxMind GeoIP2 Database modules` for HTTP and TCP traffic processing.
+The NGINX for Azure as a Service now includes the`MaxMind GeoIP2 Database modules` for HTTP and TCP traffic processing.
 The MaxMind GeoIP Location database is available as both a free service (called GeoLite) and a Paid Subscription service (called GeoIP2).
 The Paid Subscription service adds additional databases,metadata and increased accuracy.
-The Nginx for Azure geoip2 modules can work with either service.
+The NGINX for Azure geoip2 modules can work with either service.
 The GeoIP2 module uses the client Source IP Address as the key when looking up database metadata, the accuracy of this data varies by many factors.
-The MaxMind paid Subscription service continually updates the database, and the Nginx for Azure Instance continually updates it's local copy of this database, providing access to the most current database available.
+The MaxMind paid Subscription service continually updates the database, and the NGINX for Azure Instance continually updates it's local copy of this database, providing access to the most current database available.

-Knowing the client IP address can be used to create Solutions and solve many different challenges for processing requests to Nginx.
+Knowing the client IP Address can be used to create Solutions and solve many different challenges for processing requests to NGINX.
 This lab exercise will explore a couple Solutions, and provide step by step instructions as lab exercises for installation, configuration and testing.

 <br/>